When Empathy Calls

 For over a decade, that feeling has been my body's response to the realization that my worst fears were not just a horrible dream—but reality.
 And now, out of nowhere, it was ruthlessly attacking me 30,000 feet in the air.
 Each time it washed over me, it took a moment to realize the surge of emotions was not for me—but for THEM.
 It was like I could physically feel their sorrow floating throughout the cabin, and my body's visceral response was in the moments that it touched me.

 Halfway through the flight, I took Emersyn to the bathroom.
 While waiting by the door, I heard muffled sobs behind me.
-I discreetly turned to see the mom just two feet away, tears streaming down her cheeks from a pool I knew had no bottom.
+I discreetly turned to see the mom just two feet away, tears streaming down her cheeks from a bottomless pool.
 She was clutching her phone, her eyes fixed intently on the screen.

 HIS PICTURES.